appgate/conkolla/security.md

 # AppGate password handling
 The password is a secret and needs proper protection.
 Conkolla provides different methods and handlers to deal with the security of.
+This is a dedicated page from the [conkolla documentation](./README.md).

 ## Overview
 - The password is only used by conkolla while logging in a connection and exists only in memory.
 After the login the plain-text password is deleted.